plone/Products.CMFEditions/doc/old-changelog.rst

     will avoid a lot of future tracker items caused by people having removed the purge policy but nevertheless providing purge support to users.
-The reason is that the archivist and repo layer can't handle yet the empty placeholder object beeing returned by the storage for the purged version.
+The reason is that the archivist and repo layer can't handle yet the empty placeholder object being returned by the storage for the purged version.
 This rule may be relaxed in future versions if the archivist and repo layer support handling of those empty placeholder objects.